learn-co-curriculum/welcome-to-learn-4-b/README.md

 Since you're going to be living in the Learn IDE as you learn to code, let's take a few minutes and talk a little more about it and how it works.

+## Download the Learn IDE

+It is time to get set up with the Learn IDE.
+Follow the instructions below to get started:

+1. <a href="/tracks/welcome-to-learn/welcome/getting-started/the-learn-ide/?create_password=true">Click here to create a Learn account and Download the Learn IDE</a>
+2. Install the Learn IDE on your computer and then start it up
+3. Log in to the Learn IDE with your newly created Learn account

+If you have any trouble getting the Learn IDE installed, just use the Ask a Question button on this page and someone will jump in to help you ASAP.

+## About the Learn IDE

 The Learn IDE is built on top of Atom, the text editor by the amazing people at GitHub.
 The Learn IDE uses the same open-source technologies that thousands of professional developers use everyday, so when you're using the Learn IDE, you're using the same real tools that developers use.
 Because it's built on top of Atom, it's also compatible with the entire Atom plugin infrastructure giving you access to all kinds of useful extensions and tools you can add on as you see fit.

 When you open the Learn IDE, you'll see 3 main components: the file browser, the text editor and the terminal.
 Let's talk about each of those.